Alice

 Step y/x

-Enter the message (a sentence) or key (an integer between 1 and 280) that Bob wants to send encrypted to Alice:
+Enter the message (a sentence) or the key (an integer between 1 and 280) that Bob wants to send encrypted to Alice:

-A trusted third party publish a prime number \( p \) and a generator \( g \) of the group \( \mathbb{Z}_{p}^{*} \).
+A trusted third party publishes a prime number \( p \) and a generator \( g \) of the group \( \mathbb{Z}_{p}^{*} \).

-The ciphertext of the message \( m \) consists of the two values \( c_{1} \) and \( c_{2} \).
+The ciphertext of the message \( m \) consists of two values: \( c_{1} \) and \( c_{2} \).

-Before Bob can encrypt the message \( m \) he needs to convert each letter into its corresponding ASCII value.
+Before Bob can encrypt the message \( m \), he needs to convert each letter into its corresponding ASCII value.

 Bob uses Alice's public key \( pk = (p, g, A) \) to encrypt the message \( m \).